danorm99/holbertonschool-zero_day/0x03-git/README.md

-# what is and do the git
+# what is and do the git.